dustinpfister/blog_posts/_posts/threejs-point-light.md

 ## 1 - Basic Point light examples

-First off a basic hello world style example of the point light.
+First off as always I would light to start out with some basic hello world style examples of the point light.
 These are examples that should work with just threejs alone added as part of the over all front end stack of javaScript files.
+I also did what I could so that they will work by just copied and pasting them into a js fiddle or something like that as long as you also add threejs of course by way of cdn.
+Anyway with these examples sense I will be doing what I can to keep things basic I will be just sticking with static render scenes, or simplified loops.
+The focus for the most part will just be on point lights, point light helpers, and not so much other threejs features.

 ### 1.1 - Basic Point Light example